 - Perceived Lack of Control

 There is nothing more rewarding than to fix something that has been broken, for what seems like forever, and to know that you and your colleagues made it happen.
 On the flipside, there is nothing more discouraging than to work in an environment that seems to be stuck where it is, without any real hope that things will get better.

 The Effects of Physician Burnout

-Research indicates the symptoms of physician burnout to be connected with increased rates of medical errors, malpractice, riskier prescribing patterns, and lower patient adherence.
+Research indicates the symptoms of physician burnout relate to increased rates of medical errors, malpractice, riskier prescribing patterns, and lower patient adherence.
 It affects physician well-being, organizational healthcare operations, and even patient safety.
 If left unaddressed physician burnout can have severe consequences for physicians both personally and professionally.
+(6)

 Physician burnout is a serious problem that needs to be approached both openly and proactively.
-It is a system-wide problem and not just an individual one.
-Physicians are a valuable resource, and their well-being must be made a priority.
-While there may not be one definitive solution for all, recognizing the issue is key.
+It is most often a system-wide problem and not just an individual one.
+While there may not be one definitive solution for all organizations, recognizing the issue is key.
 It starts with listening and understanding physician needs and priorities while providing support and addressing concerns to make the necessary improvements within a practice, organization, and healthcare system.